DJTommek/better-location/README.md

 ## Deep linking

-This bot is supporting Telegram's [deep linking](https://core.telegram.org/bots#deep-linking) using `?start=parameter` so you can create links from your website or app to directly perform one of actions:
+This bot is supporting Telegram's [deep linking](https://core.telegram.org/bots#deep-linking) using `?start=parameter` or `?startgroup=parameter` so you can create links from your website or app to directly perform one of actions listed below (currently only [Show location](#show-location)).

+Parameter `start` will open in user's private message and create "start" button.<br> Parameter `startgroup` works similarly, but user will be prompted to select group, where @BetterLocationBot will be added.

 ### Show location
 Show location as better message.<br>